 Option 1.
 Enable the Crop feature.

-Click the crop icon in the lower-left corner of the viewer, and choose Crop (or Shift+C).
-A crop window will pop up, then just drag edges to choose which area to display, then hit Done.
+Click the crop icon in the lower-left corner of the viewer, and choose "Crop" (or press Shift+C).
+A crop window will pop up, then just drag edges to choose which area to display, then hit "Done".

 Note: There are 3 different modes of crop in Final Cut Pro X on Mac.